 Satoshi Okagawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation in Singapore, said the fact that the main opposition party is in disarray bodes well for Abe and the ruling Liberal Democratic Party if a snap election is called.

-Sterling held steady against the dollar after having rallied sharply last week on growing bets the Bank of England will raise interest rates soon.
+Sterling was firm after having rallied sharply last week on growing bets the Bank of England will raise interest rates soon.

 On Friday, sterling rose past the $1.36 level for the first time since the Brexit vote, after comments from BoE policymaker Gertjan Vlieghe echoed the central bank's signal that the first rate increase in a decade could happen in "coming months".

-Against the yen, sterling edged up 0.4 percent to 151.16 yen , having surged about 5.9 percent last week for its biggest weekly gain since July last year.
-(Reporting by Masayuki Kitano; Editing by Richard Borsuk and Kim Coghill)
+Against the yen, sterling edged up 0.2 percent to 150.91 yen , having surged about 5.9 percent last week for its biggest weekly gain versus the Japanese currency since July last year.
+(Reporting by Masayuki Kitano; Editing by Richard Borsuk)